 Presenters:

-Marie Bloomfield: Clinical Psychologist and Senior Certified Mindful Self-Compassion teacher.
+Clinical Psychologist and Senior Certified Mindful Self-Compassion Teacher.
 Marie is an accomplished teacher in mindful self-compassion having presented over 50 workshops most of which were targeting health professionals since 2014.
-As a clinical psychologist, Marie has over 40 years of experience in working in mental health, including public, academic and private sectors.
+As a clinical psychologist, Marie has over 40 years of experience working in mental health, including public, academic and private sectors.
 Marie has been using Compassion-Focused Therapy and Mindful Self-Compassion in her clinical practice since 2011.
-She is one of a leader in teaching Mindfulness and Self-Compassion for health professionals in Australia.
+She is a leader in teaching Mindfulness and Self-Compassion to health professionals in Australia.
+She knows from personal and clinical experience that compassion changes and enhances lives.